arushs/arush.me/README.md

 #http://arush.me Source Code

 This website is my portfolio website designed and implemented by me.
-It is my first web project and inckudes a lot of experimentation.
+It is my first web project and includes a lot of experimentation.

 ##Current Implementation
 Currently, the site is just a portfolio site, and thus does not have much of a backend.
 It uses JQuery to animate logos, but otherewise is purely HTML and CSS.